christopherromo/c-projects/README.md

 2. Open a terminal in the desired C project directory.

-3. Compile the C program:
+3. Compile the C program.

-   Example using Clang as the compiler:
+   *Example using Clang as the compiler:*
    ```bash
    clang bike_race_fundraiser.c -o bike_race_fundraiser
    ```